thindil/hunter/README.md

 If you have it, in main program directory (where this file is) enter terminal
 command: `./generatedocs.py`.
 For more information about this script, please look [here](https://github.com/thindil/roboada#generatedocspy).
 This version of script have set all default settings for Hunter code.
+You can also use build script `build.sh` for this.
+Enter command: `./build.sh docs`.

 ## Translating the program